Lenkov-verse: MacGyver (2016–2021)

 MacGyver is the second series in the universe and is a reboot of the 1985 TV series of the same name.
 It premiered on September 23, 2016, and aired 94 episodes over a five-season run before concluding on April 30, 2021.
 The series focuses on the fictional "Phoenix Foundation" which is a covert organization masquerading as a think tank.
 The titular character, Angus MacGyver uses a talent for problem solving along with an extensive knowledge in science to solve problems.
 The series is set in Los Angeles, California, but is filmed in Atlanta, Georgia.

 Magnum P.I.
-(2018–present)
+(2018–2024)

-Magnum P.I. is the third series in the universe and is a reboot of the 1980 TV series of the same name.
-It premiered on September 24, 2018, and after a four-season run on CBS, a fifth season premiered on NBC on February 19, 2023.
+Magnum P.I. is the third and final series in the universe and is a reboot of the 1980 TV series of the same name.
+It premiered on September 24, 2018, and ended on January 3, 2024.
 The series focuses on a Navy SEAL turned private investigator named Thomas Magnum who investigates various crimes around Hawaii.
 Like Hawaii Five-0, the series is filmed in Hawaii.